Citizenship agency eyes improved service without plan to pay - WTMJ

 The issue has been in the spotlight amid a recent surge in automatic voter registration and former President Donald Trump’s repeated unsubstantiated claims that millions of people voted illegally in 2016.
 Last year, Illinois’ automatic voter registration program mistakenly registered hundreds of people who said they weren’t U.S. citizens.
 At least one voted.

-The document that aims to improve the citizenship process is designed to “encourage full participation in our civic life and democracy” and to deliver services effectively and efficiently.
+The agency will improve the citizenship process to “encourage full participation in our civic life and democracy” and to deliver services effectively and efficiently, according to the document.

-It doesn’t provide cost estimates for any of the proposed changes, though some measures appear designed to save money as well as achieve efficiencies.
+It doesn’t provide cost estimates for the proposed changes, though there are options on the table and some measures appear designed to save money and achieve efficiencies.
 It also acknowledges success depends on long-term financial stability, which includes asking Congress for money.

-The administration “recognizes that the cost of fees can be a barrier to certain individuals filing for naturalization and is committed to providing affordable naturalizations,” the document reads.
-“This will mean that other fee-paying applicants and petitioners will continue to subsidize this policy decision to ensure full cost recovery.”

-Asked to comment on the status of the proposal, U.S. Citizenship and Immigration Services said it is reviewing policies and practices for people become citizens.
+Asked about the status of the proposal, U.S. Citizenship and Immigration Services said it’s reviewing policies and practices.

 “Under the Biden Administration, the agency has made considerable strides in reallocating our resources and priorities to fulfill this mission and address challenges like the ones caused by the COVID-19 pandemic,” spokesman Joe Sowers said in a statement Tuesday.
 “Ultimately, USCIS is committed to administering our nation’s legal immigration system in a way that empowers immigrants to pursue citizenship and the privileges that accompany it.”

+Danielle Spooner, head of the union representing agency workers, said video would benefit employees who’ve been working from home, but administering the oath, a once-in-a-lifetime experience, should be left to judges.

+Questions about how the agency would fund the changes made her uneasy, saying employee morale remains low since last summer’s near financial catastrophe.

-Fiscal challenges came to a head last summer when the agency threatened more than 13,000 furloughs to tackle a projected $1.26 billion shortfall.
+That’s when the agency threatened more than 13,000 furloughs to tackle a projected $1.26 billion shortfall.
 But a few tense months later, it said it didn’t need the money after all and would end the year with a surplus.
-The agency’s then-acting director, Joseph Edlow, said application fees rebounded more than expected as offices reopened from coronavirus shutdowns and contracts were reviewed for cost savings.
+Agency leaders said application fees rebounded more than expected as offices reopened from coronavirus shutdowns and contracts were reviewed for cost savings.

 The anticipated shortfall first surfaced in November 2019, when the agency proposed major fee increases — well before COVID-19 threatened finances.

 The budget whiplash raised doubts about how the agency’s finances deteriorated so rapidly then suddenly recovered.
-Ur Jaddou, who was nominated by President Joe Biden in April to lead the agency, was among those with questions.
+Ur Jaddou, who was nominated by President Joe Biden in April to lead the agency and has a Wednesday hearing before the Senate Judiciary Committee, was among those with questions.

 Jaddou, who served as the agency’s chief counsel under President Barack Obama, said in October that the agency needed a financial audit.
-She questioned some changes under the Trump administration, including justification for a major expansion of an anti-fraud unit and a requirement, since abandoned by Biden, to reject applications that left any spaces blank.
+She questioned some Trump administration changes, including justification for a major expansion of an anti-fraud unit, since abandoned by Biden.

-“It really is a bunch of bureaucratic red tape,” she said when discussing the agency’s financial woes.
+“It really is a bunch of bureaucratic red tape,” she said when discussing agency financial woes.

-Fees were set to increase by an average of 20% last October but a federal judge blocked them days before they were to take effect.
-The fee to become a naturalized citizen was set to jump to $1,170 from $640.
-Fee waivers were to be largely eliminated for people who could not afford to apply.

-Other Trump-era fee changes that were stopped included a first-ever charge to apply for asylum of $50.
-Asylum-seekers would also have to pay $550 if they sought work authorization and $30 for collecting biometrics.

 Tareen reported from Chicago.